scode/saltybox/README.md

 # Notable features

-* The user interface is incredibly basic and is *not* suitable for scripting.
+* There is not (yet) a good mechanism of scripting because there is no mechanism of obtaining a passphrase other than from the terminal.
+I.e., it is currently meant for interactive use.
 * There is no attempt to lock the passphrase into memory.
 The passphrase may be paged to disk or included in a core dump (should the program crash).
 You are responsible for the security of the device on which you